7 hybrid meeting best practices for attendees

 • Teamwork and collaboration

-There was a time when a hybrid meeting—where some team members meet in person, while others call in on Zoom, Meet, Microsoft Teams, or one of the many other virtual meeting platforms—was a specialized practice utilized by a small number of tech-savvy businesses.
+There was a time when a hybrid meeting—where some team members meet in person, while others call in on a video conferencing platform like Zoom, Google Meet, or Microsoft Teams—was a specialized practice utilized by a small number of tech-savvy businesses.
 That’s changed as more businesses and their employees have leaned on remote work to get things done.

-The current workplace landscape has a seemingly endless number of tools and methods for teams to blend traditional workplace practices with remote ones.
-But while some form of remote work and meetings have been taking place for decades, the rapid shift has created several challenges for the practice.
+The current workplace landscape offers a seemingly endless number of tools and methods for teams to blend traditional workplace practices with remote ones.
+While some form of remote work and meetings has been taking place for decades, the rapid shift has created several challenges for the practice.

 Challenges of hybrid meetings